CasualPyDev/pgn2scid/README.md

 * store all settings in an initialisation file so pgn2scid is already preconfigured next time it is started.

 pgn2scid requires Python 3.4 or newer.
-For Windows users there's a pre-build executable available so that there's no need to download Python first.
+For Windows users there's a pre-build executable available so that there's no need to download and install Python first.
 In this case just download and unzip the file 'pgn2scid_x_y_win_executable.zip', where x stands for the major and y for the minor version number.
 It contains everything you need to run pgn2scid as well as the pdf manual.

 Fore more information on how to install and use pgn2scid please read the mentioned pdf manual.